 Triggers of recurrent HSV infections include:

-- Fever or illness
+- Fever or illness.

-- Sun exposure
+- Sun exposure.

-- Hormonal changes, such as those due to menstruation or pregnancy
+- Hormonal changes, such as those due to menstruation or pregnancy.

-- Avoid sharing cups or eating utensils.
+- Avoid sharing cups and eating utensils.

-- Avoid kissing or performing oral sex.
+- Avoid kissing and performing oral sex.

-- Avoid sharing lip balm or lipstick.
+- Avoid sharing lip balm and lipstick.